 This Palace was built as a present to the son of Christopher Columbus who raised his family in the substantial home when he was the Governor of the Dominican Republic when this country was still controlled by Spain.

-There were plenty of rooms since the royalty had many visitors but there was no electricity, chamber pots took care of personal business, hot baths were drawn up by servants for the ladies of the house and food spoiled quickly with no refrigerators.
-Heat was generated by wood fireplaces and kitchens most often were located outside the home because smoke would get noxious in the main house.There were no closets and you looked out at the vistas through large openings cut into stone walls.
+There are many rooms inside but there was no electricity back then.
+Chamber pots took care of personal business, hot baths were drawn up by servants for the ladies of the house, food spoiled quickly.
+Heat for cooking was generated by wood fireplaces and the multiple kitchens of this casa and government headquarters were located outside the home because smoke got noxious in the main house.The bedrooms have no closets and you look out at vistas through openings cut into stone walls.

 Walking through the outdated casa, the huge, thick, stone walls are not cozy.
 The clothes displayed on mannequin’s in the entry were made for royalty, hand made with the finest cloths and craftsmanship, but they are restrictive in a climate that is hot and humid.
 These stoic figures have crosses around their necks to remind us and them that we are all here by the Grace of God and life is both dangerous and difficult.

 The poor, in the time this Palace was built, didn’t own homes and ate the blandest of diets.
 They had few clothes, no personal vehicle and no cell phone.
 They hadn’t been to school, couldn’t read or write, and could be put in jail or killed without a trial.

 It jump starts me to see how things have changed for the better for so many more people over time.

 More people, in developed countries, are now closer to being equal in stuff than they have ever been, but why has stuff always been the measure of a countries or person’s value?